Come On Over - All The Hits

 Come On Over - All The Hits! was the third concert residency by Canadian singer Shania Twain.
-Performed at the Bakkt Theater in Las Vegas, Nevada, the show began on May 10, 2024. and concluded on February 5th 2025.
-Previously, Twain spent three years, from December 2019 until September 2022, performing the Let's Go! (residency) at Zappos Theater, and embarked on her 2023 Queen of Me Tour.
+Performed at the Bakkt Theater on the Las Vegas Strip in Paradise, Nevada, the residency began on May 10, 2024, and concluded on February 5, 2025.

 Background

+Prior to the residency, Twain spent three years, from December 2019 until September 2022, performing the Let's Go! (residency) at Zappos Theater, and embarked on her 2023 Queen of Me Tour.
 In August 2023, Twain announced that she would be returning to Las Vegas, after the end of her Queen of Me Tour in 2023.

 "Performing in Vegas is a huge honor and I love this theatre.
 The audience can expect all the hits with a few fan favorites from the new album in there too."
 Twain told ABC News (United States).

-Ticket sales started on August 21 at 10AM PT, though pre-sales started on August 16. $1 from each ticket is donated to Twain's children-focused charity, Shania Twain Foundation.

-The show will run at the Bakkt Theater at Planet Hollywood Resort & Casino, and all shows will begin at 8PM.
-The shows are currently scheduled through December 2024.
+Pre-sales started on August 16, and general ticketing began on August 21 at 10AM PT. $1 from each ticket was donated to Twain's children-focused charity, Shania Twain Foundation.
+The show ran at the Bakkt Theater at Planet Hollywood Resort & Casino, and all shows began at 8PM.

-On August 14, 2024, Caesers Entertainment rebranded to PH Live.
+On August 14, 2024, Caesars Entertainment rebranded the Bakkt Theater to PH Live.